rcrowther/django-img/README.md

     {% image "urban_decay" different_app.filter_name  %}

 But try not to create a tangle between your apps.
 You would not do that with CSS or other similar resources.
 Store general filters in a central location, and namespace them.

+## Management Commands
+They are,

+- image_create_bulk
+- image_sync
+- image_list
+- reform_delete

+All management commands can be pointed at subclasses of Image and Reform, as well as the default app models.

+They do what they say. 'image_sync' is particularly useful, it will attempt to make models for orphaned files, or delete orphaned files, or delete models with missing files.
+These commands are useful for dev, too.

 ## Settings